Tuesday, December 27, 2016

 Blogmas - December 23-26: Merry Christmas!

 Friday the 23rd was one of three planned gatherings for Christmas.
-This particular one was a more party-esque style one, so Michael and I planned appropriately and took the bus to Pangyo.
+This particular one was a more party-esque style one, so M and I planned appropriately and took the bus to Pangyo.

 The hosts for this party were the same people we went to Myeongdong with at the beginning of October.
 All together there were 8 people at this get together.
 I was feeling just off enough that I refrained from excessive drinking.
 I ended up having two margaritas and stopped there.